Occupational Health and Safety

 Regular Health Checkups

-Investment in Various Health Checkups Cost Subsidies by DOWA Health Insurance Associations
+Investment in Various Health Checkup Cost Subsidies by the DOWA Health Insurance Associations

 (Unit : Millions of yen)